georgekinnear/ClassroomPractices/Paper1/Readme.md

-# Paper 1 - Code and data
+# Paper 1 - Data and code

 This folder contains R scripts and the anonymised dataset for this paper: [Link to preprint]